JamesHickers/Vaporware-XE-Lite/README.md

 * VaporWareXE Lite is **abandoned and defunct**.
 * **VaporWareXE Lite will never receive another update.**
 * There will be no official v5.
+* There is **no support for VaporWareXE Lite**.
+* There is no active maintenance of VaporWareXE Lite.
 * This repository is an **official fork**.
 * **Only `README.md` was changed in this fork.**
 * No source code was modified.